Restioson/spaad/README.md

 Since spaad uses nightly features such as GATs and Type Alias Impl Trait, those features will need to be enabled.
 These are the same features generally required for xtra.

+The proc macro `spaad::entangled` is the core item of spaad.
+It creates the messages and `Handler` implementations for each handler from its signature, as well as a struct wrapping the address, which has ergonomic function names for sending messages.
+The end result is that it looks as though no actors are involved to both the caller and callee.
+The name of the crate is a cheeky reference to what Einstein called quantum entanglement - "_**sp**ooky **a**ction **a**t a **d**istance_" - since in quantum entanglement it also appears that one particle's state is "magically" changed.

-spaad exports one thing: the proc macro `spaad::entangled`.
-This is used as an attribute on the actor struct definition, `Actor` implementation, and on an impl block in which the handler functions are used.
+This macro is used as an attribute on the actor struct definition and its impl blocks.

 ## Example
 ```rust